vascosantosOS/cordova-plugin-callkit/README.md

 # cordova-plugin-callkit
-Cordova plugin that enables CallKit + PushKit (iOS) &amp; ConnectionService (Android) functionality to display native UI.
+Cordova plugin that enables CallKit + PushKit (iOS) &amp; ConnectionService (Android) functionality to display native UI PushWoosh for notifications.

 This plugin is basically a merged of 2 plugins, which are, [WebsiteBeaver/CordovaCall](https://github.com/WebsiteBeaver/CordovaCall) and [Hitman666/cordova-ios-voip-push](https://github.com/Hitman666/cordova-ios-voip-push), to basically fulfill iOS 13's requirement for VOIP Push Notification.
 All credits goes to both of them.